• Skip to primary navigation

 • Salted caramel sauce.

-• Toasted and chopped candied pecans or candied almonds.
+• Toasted and chopped candied pecans or walnuts.

 • Vanilla ice cream with Nutella or caramel sauce.